FAC10/week5-research-code-coverage/README.md

 - While it is a good metric of how much testing you are doing, it does not necessarily test how well you are testing your code.

-- Keep in mind that there are things other than code coverage that you should use to test your code shouldn't obsess on 100% code coverage
+- Keep in mind that there are things other than code coverage that you should use to test your code, so you shouldn't obsess on 100% code coverage

 ## Istanbul